 As someone who was happy with the chiclet keys on the Apple keyboard, I didn't think I'd ever go with a mechanical unit.
 After getting one, though, I can understand the cult fandom around these things — at least a bit.
 I'll never pay thousands of dollars for a set of key caps.
 I do enjoy typing on this thing, though, and that allows me to write more.
 As a school-trained touch typist, I can also type faster with my Keychron.
 The Magic Keyboard feels a bit strange to my fingertips now.

 I took a brother typewriter to college with me.
-It’s nice to bring back some of those typing sensations without having to worry about how difficult it is to correct mistakes.
+It feels good to bring back some of those typing sensations without having to worry about how difficult it is to correct mistakes.